bvesperman/Sector67RaspberryPiAccessControl/README.md

 sudo systemctl status myscript.service

-## install the rpi_ws281x dependency
+## install the dependencies
+To install the python-dev dependency, you can run:

+	sudo apt-get install python-dev

-To install the neopixel library for the raspberry pi, you can run:
+To install the other dependencies for the raspberry pi, you can run:

-    sudo pip install rpi_ws281x
+    sudo pip install [location of the directory]/Sector67RaspberryPiAccessControl/requirements.txt

 this will install the necessary native libraries and python modules.
 Code using the neopixel library must be run as root.